Braxton-Jones/.setlist/README.md

 ### Environment Variables

-List any environment variables that need to be configured and their purposes.
+You need to add your own env variables, in this case you need a Spotify API account and a database

 ```env
 DATABASE_URL=""